Bruce Willis

 Walter Bruce Willis (born March 19, 1955) is a retired American actor.
-He achieved fame with a leading role on the comedy-drama series Moonlighting (1985–1989) and appeared in over a hundred films, gaining recognition as an action hero after his portrayal of John McClane in the Die Hard franchise (1988–2013) and other roles.
+He achieved fame with a leading role on the comedy-drama series Moonlighting (1985–1989) and has appeared in over one hundred films, gaining recognition as an action hero for his portrayal of John McClane in the Die Hard franchise (1988–2013).

-Willis's other credits include The Last Boy Scout (1991), Death Becomes Her (1992), Pulp Fiction (1994), 12 Monkeys (1995), The Fifth Element (1997), Armageddon (1998), The Sixth Sense (1999), Unbreakable (2000), Sin City (2005), Red (2010), Moonrise Kingdom (2012), Looper (2012) and Red 2 (2013).
-In the later years of his career, Willis starred in many low-budget direct-to-video films, which were poorly received.
-In March 2022, Willis's family announced that he was retiring after suffering from aphasia, and in February 2023 he was officially diagnosed with frontotemporal dementia.
+Willis's other credits include The Last Boy Scout (1991), Pulp Fiction (1994), 12 Monkeys (1995), The Fifth Element (1997), Armageddon (1998), The Sixth Sense (1999), Unbreakable, The Whole Nine Yards (both 2000), Tears of the Sun (2003), Sin City (2005), The Expendables, Red (both 2010), Looper (2012), and Glass (2019).
+In the last years of his career, he starred in many low-budget direct-to-video films, which were poorly received.
+Willis retired in 2022 due to aphasia, and was diagnosed with frontotemporal dementia in 2023.

 As a singer, Willis released his debut album, The Return of Bruno, in 1987, followed by two more albums in 1989 and 2001.
 He made his Broadway debut in the stage adaptation of Misery in 2015.
 Willis has received various accolades throughout his career, including a Golden Globe Award, two Primetime Emmy Awards, and two People's Choice Awards.
 He received a star on the Hollywood Walk of Fame in 2006.
-Films featuring Willis have grossed between US$2.64 billion and US$3.05 billion at North American box offices, making him in 2010 the eighth-highest-grossing leading actor.
+Films featuring Willis have grossed between US$2.64 billion and US$3.05 billion at North American box offices, making him the eighth-highest-grossing leading actor in 2010.

-Early life
+Early life and education

-Walter Bruce Willis was born in Idar-Oberstein, West Germany, on March 19, 1955.
-His mother, Marlene, was German, from Kassel.
-His father, David Willis, was an American soldier.
-Willis has a younger sister, Florence, and two younger brothers, Robert (deceased) and David.
+Walter Bruce Willis was born on March 19, 1955, in Idar-Oberstein, West Germany; his mother, Marlene, was from Kassel, Germany, and his father, David Willis (1929–2009), was an American soldier.
+He has a younger sister, Florence, and two younger brothers, Robert (1959–2001) and David.
 After being discharged from the military in 1957, his father relocated the family to his hometown of Carneys Point, New Jersey.
 Willis has described his background as a "long line of blue-collar people".
-His mother worked in a bank and his father was a welder, master mechanic, and factory worker.
+His mother worked in a bank and his father was a welder, master mechanic and factory worker.

-Willis, who spoke with a stutter, attended Penns Grove High School, where his schoolmates nicknamed him "Buck-Buck".
-He joined the drama club, found that acting on stage reduced his stutter, and was eventually elected student council president.
+Willis spoke with a stutter.
+He attended Penns Grove High School in Carneys Point Township, where his schoolmates nicknamed him "Buck-Buck".
+Willis joined the drama club, and found that acting on stage reduced his stutter.
+He was eventually elected student council president.
+He graduated from Penns Grove in 1973.